Documentation

 func (*PGOutboxStore) MarkDead ¶

-func (s *PGOutboxStore) MarkDead(ctx context.Context, id string, attempts int, lastError string) (bool, error)
+func (s *PGOutboxStore) MarkDead(ctx context.Context, id, leaseID string, attempts int, lastError string) (bool, error)

-MarkDead transitions a failing entry to dead status. updated=false when entry no longer in claiming.
+MarkDead transitions a failing entry to dead status, fencing on leaseID. updated=false when the lease was lost.

 func (*PGOutboxStore) MarkPublished ¶